Sahana2301-Priya/Experiment-1-EC086-CS-amplifier/README.md

 ## Circuit-2:

 A **Diode connected mosfet** transistor always is in saturation and acts as a constant current source and acts as a amplifier.
-The different type of analysis are DC Analysis, AC Analysis and Transient analysis.
-The drain current obtained is given by the formula
+The different type of analysis are done here also DC Analysis, AC Analysis and Transient analysis.
+The drain current obtained is given by the formula:

 **Id = 1/2 kn Vov2** ;

 **Vov=Vgs-Vth** and

 **kn=un Cox W/L**

 **Circuit Diagram:**
 ![cir](https://github.com/user-attachments/assets/675b9a86-65e0-481b-9489-54944bcecc6b)